 If we look in the lists of saints we will find many that would help balance.
 There are many varied folk among them, and some have been rather sidelined in our less credulous days.

-As we approach All Saintstide Fr Chris is helping redress the balance a little at our LGBT Communion.
-November’s celebration will honour LGBT saints.
+Fr Chris has recently encouraged us to redress the balance a little.
+Let’s honour LGBT saints.
 Of course, terms such as lesbian, gay, bisexual, trans are modern and understandings have changed.
 Nevertheless people looking at saints lives have identified many who fit these categories.
 (A suggested list is given here.)
 We’ve already drawn attention to some cross dressing saints here.